Table of Contents

 View on Amazon.com ➜

-• 13.
-LifeStraw Water Bottle
+• 20.
+Water Bottle with Built-in Filter

-LifeStraw Water Bottle
+Water Bottle with Built-in Filter

 View on Amazon.com ➜

-• 15.
+• 23.
 Comfortable, Breathable Walking Shoes

 If you plan to do a lot of sightseeing in Morocco, there’s no doubt you’ll need a great pair of comfortable, breathable walking shoes.
-The weather can get quite hot, so you’ll need shoes like these, that you can wear all day without your feet getting overheated.
+The weather can get quite toasty, so you’ll need shoes like these, that you can wear all day without your feet getting overheated.
 Whether you’re on a walking tour of Casablanca, strolling through the bazaars of Marrakech, or getting lost in the charming blue streets of Chefchaouen, your feet will thank you for bringing a good pair of walking shoes!

 Comfortable, Breathable Walking Shoes